 A seahorse's reproduction is an exceptionally fascinating process.
 Contrary to a majority of fish species in the ocean, seahorses form close-knit male-to-female bonds with a courtship ritual that occurs where the female actually transfers eggs into the male's brood pouch.
 The eggs are then internally fertilized and the male will carry out the gestation and give birth to a group of tiny, living, water-kicking seahorses.
 The male's elongated torso containing the brood pouch along the front side of the tail has clearly evolved for this and is actually the best way to easily sex a pair of horses.

-- Innovative Marine15 NUVO Fusion AIO Cube Aquarium - Innovative Marine$99.99
+- Innovative Marine20 NUVO Fusion Peninsula PRO 2 AIO Aquarium w/ APS Pedestal

 Seahorse Aquarium Husbandry

 Most successful Seahorse aquariums are species-specific meaning the tank is built for them.
 Not to say they cannot be kept alongside other animals, you just have to provide them with the specific care to be successful.
 Avoid housing with stinging corals and certainly other aggressive fish.
 The idea is to keep small, peaceful animals that will not be aggressive nor create serious competition for food.
 Of course, water quality is of utmost importance, so don't overstock your seahorse tank...or really any aquarium for that matter.

 - A. ocellaris or A. percula Clownfish (with caution)

 Approach tank mates with caution, for example, a pair of mature clownfish can become problematic as the female becomes more and more territorial.
 Some Blennies and Gobies are territorial and can be persistent enough to stress out a pair of horses.
 If you notice feuds among the tank mates, it's best to remove the aggressor before the problem worsens.
 Fish have personality and no two fish are the same, one fish of the same species may be peaceful while another is downright mean.